Department website: https://medicine.hsc.wvu.edu/micro/

 IMMB 484.
 Senior Thesis.
 3 Hours.

+PR: IMMB 420 with a minimum grade of C-.
 Essays and oral presentations by senior students covering contemporary topics in immunology and medical microbiology.
 Senior students are required to present one seminar before graduation.

 IMMB 491.
 Professional Field Experience.
 1-18 Hours.